GermanFind a programme

 - The social and political history of Austria and the GDR, including post-1945 and 1990 memory studies;

-- The relationship of literature and history in the experience of exile;
+- The relationship of literature and history in the experience of migration and exile;

 - The literature and culture of Germany and Austria from the 18th century to the present day with particular strengths in writing in the German classical age (Goethe, Schiller), modernism and the literature of the two Germanies.